 Geoservices

 Geoservices, also known as geodata services or OpenGIS Web Services (OWS), are networkable, spatial web services that make geodata accessible in a structured form.
 Geoservices play a central role in a geodata infrastructure because they are the link to the geodata in their numerous data models and formats.
-Only through the use of geoservices is interoperable use for a wide variety of network-based geo applications and geoinformation systems (GIS) possible.
+It is only through the use of geoservices that interoperable use for a wide range of network-based geo applications and geoinformation systems (GIS) is possible.

-Data from the National Administration can be used via the following (fee-based) services:
+National Administration data can be used via the following (fee-based) services:

 - WFS, Web Feature Service